matthewwankiewicz/citationcheckR/README.md

 <!-- badges: end -->

-The goal of citationcheckR is to make citing multiple package a little bit easier.
-Instead of having to copy and paste multiple citations, you can simply use citationcheckR to create multiple citations at once.
+The goal of `citationcheckR` is to make citing multiple package a little bit easier.
+Instead of having to copy and paste multiple citations, you can use it to create multiple citations at once.
+The package also includes functions which check citations to see if they are correct or not.

 ## Installation